How Solar Works

 Mounting Structures

 PV arrays must be mounted on a stable, durable structure that can support the array and withstand wind, rain, hail, and other adverse conditions.
 Sometimes, this mounting structure is designed to track the sun.
 However, stationary structures are usually used with flat-plate systems.
-These structures tilt the PV array at a fixed angle determined by the latitude of the site, the requirements of the load, and the availability of sunlight.
+These structures tilt the PV array at a fixed angle determined by the site’s latitude, load requirements, and sunlight availability.

-Among the choices for stationary mounting structures, rack mounting may be the most versatile.
-It can be constructed fairly easily and installed on the ground or on flat or slanted roofs.
+Rack mounting may be the most versatile choice for stationary mounting structures.
+It can be constructed relatively quickly and installed on the ground or flat or slanted roofs.

 There are two basic kinds of tracking structures: one-axis and two-axis.
 One-axis trackers are typically designed to track the sun from east to west.
 They are used with flat-plate systems and sometimes with concentrator systems.
 The two-axis type is used primarily with PV concentrator systems.
-These units track the sun’s daily course and its seasonal course between the northern and southern hemispheres.
-Naturally, the more sophisticated systems are the more expensive ones, and they usually require more maintenance.
+These units track the sun’s daily and seasonal course between the northern and southern hemispheres.
+Naturally, the more sophisticated systems are more expensive and require more maintenance.

 Crystalline Silicon Photovoltaic Cells

-Crystalline silicon cells are made of silicon atoms connected to one another to form a crystal lattice.
+Crystalline silicon cells are made of silicon atoms connected to form a crystal lattice.
 This lattice comprises the solid material that forms the photovoltaic (PV) cell’s semiconductors.
 This section describes the atomic structure and bandgap energy of these cells.

 Atomic Structure

-All matter is composed of atoms, which are made up of positively charged protons, negatively charged electrons, and neutral neutrons.
+All matter comprises atoms comprising positively charged protons, negatively charged electrons, and neutral neutrons.
 Protons and neutrons, which are about the same size, are in the close-packed, central nucleus of the atom.
 The much lighter electrons orbit the nucleus.
 Although atoms are built of oppositely charged particles, their overall charge is neutral because they contain an equal number of positive protons and negative electrons, whose charges offset each other.

 As depicted in this simplified diagram, silicon has 14 electrons.
 The four electrons that orbit the nucleus in the outermost "valence" energy level are given to, accepted from, or shared with other atoms.

-In the basic unit of a crystalline silicon solid, a silicon atom shares each of its four valence electrons with each of four neighboring atoms.
+In the basic unit of a crystalline silicon solid, a silicon atom shares its four valence electrons with each of the four neighboring atoms.

 A silicon atom has 14 electrons, but their natural orbital arrangement allows only the outermost four electrons to be given to, accepted from, or shared with other atoms.
-These four electrons, called valence electrons, play an important role in the photoelectric effect.
+These four electrons, called valence electrons, are essential in the photoelectric effect.

-Large numbers of silicon atoms bond with one another by means of their valence electrons to form a crystal.
-In a crystalline solid, each silicon atom normally shares one of its four valence electrons in a covalent bond with each of four neighboring silicon atoms.
+Many silicon atoms bond with one another using their valence electrons to form a crystal.
+In a crystalline solid, each silicon atom typically shares one of its four valence electrons in a covalent bond with four neighboring silicon atoms.
 The solid thus consists of basic units of five silicon atoms: the original atom plus the four atoms with which it shares valence electrons.

 The solid silicon crystal is thus made up of a regular series of units of five silicon atoms.
 This regular, fixed arrangement of silicon atoms is known as the crystal lattice.